Torino eye Europe as Sampdoria, Fiorentina back to winning ways - The Observers - France 24

 "Today's victory is very important, because it gives us continuity," said Belotti, after shocking Roma at the Stadio Olimpico last weekend.

+Valerio Verre got the equaliser from the spot on 55 minutes after Cristian Romero brought down Mattia Zaccagni.

+Zaccagni tapped in the winner 10 minutes later to leave Genoa in the relegation zone.

-Veteran striker Fabio Quagliarella scored a brace as Claudio Ranieri's Sampdoria moved five points clear of the relegation zone with their thumping win over Brescia.
+City rivals Sampdoria move five points clear of the drop zone with veteran striker Fabio Quagliarella scoring a brace in their thumping win over Brescia.

 "We are starting to break away from the quicksand of the relegation zone, but it's still there and we have to keep going," said Ranieri, who next play title-chasing Lazio.